khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Settings inheritance

 Admin settings can affect groups or projects in the namespace.
 Group settings can affect projects in the group.
-If a setting will be applied to its children groups or projects, make it clear that the setting will be inherited and whether or not it can be overridden.
+If a specific option impacts its groups or projects, make it clear if it will be inherited and whether or not it is possible to override.

 | Do  | Don't |
 | --- | --- |
 | <figure class="figure" role="figure" aria-label="Settings communicates that it will apply to all projects in group"><img class="figure-img" src="/img/settings-inheritance.svg" alt="Setting communicates that it will apply to all projects in group" role="img" /><figcaption class="figure-caption"></figcaption></figure> | <figure class="figure" role="figure" aria-label="Settings communicates that it will apply to all projects in group"><img class="figure-img" src="/img/settings-inheritance-dont.svg" alt="Setting is unclear that it will be inherited and that it can be overridden" role="img" /><figcaption class="figure-caption"></figcaption></figure> |

-Some settings may allow a choice of whether or not it allowed to be overridden at the group or project level.
+Settings can have an option that explicitly allows overrides at the group or project level.
 <figure class="figure" role="figure" aria-label="Option to allow overrides"><img class="figure-img" src="/img/allow-overrides.svg" alt="Option to allow overrides" role="img" /><figcaption class="figure-caption"></figcaption></figure>

-When a setting is can not be overridden, it can be shown in a locked state to communicate that the setting is enforced.
+An enforced setting should show it is in a locked state.
 To visualize this, disable the setting option and add a lock icon with a [popover](/components/popover) to explain the nature of the restriction.

 <figure class="figure" role="figure" aria-label="Example of locked setting"><img class="figure-img" src="/img/locked-setting-example.png" alt="Example of locked setting" role="img" /><figcaption class="figure-caption"></figcaption></figure>